 Fatal crashes in Colorado where alcohol was a factor rose by 17% from 2013 to 2015, from 129 to 151.
 Nationally, about 61% of fatal accidents had alcohol involvement.
 In 2013, marijuana was detected in approximately 10% of fatal accidents and rose to 20% by 2016.

 It is evident that the vast majority of accidents stem from human error.
 Often these errors are examples of negligence or carelessness that lead to devastating injuries.
-For these victims, it is critical to consult with a personal injury lawyer to protect your best interests.
+For these victims, it is critical to consult with an experienced Denver car accident lawyer to protect your best interests.